What is Transformer? | Working Principle | EMF Equation

 Working Principle of Transformer

-When a load is connected on the secondary side, the current will start flowing in the secondary winding.
+When a load is connected to the secondary side, the current will start flowing in the secondary winding.
 The voltage induced in the secondary winding is responsible to deliver power to the load connected to it.
-In this way, power is transferred from one circuit (primary) to another (secondary) winding through a magnetic circuit by electromagnetic induction.
+In this way, power is transferred from one circuit (primary) to another (secondary) by winding through a magnetic circuit by electromagnetic induction.
 This is the working principle of the transformer.
-The induced emf in the secondary E2 is also in phase opposition to the applied voltage V1 at primary. if the secondary is open-circuited, terminal voltage V2 at the secondary is equal in magnitude and in phase with the induced emf at secondary.
+The induced emf in the secondary E2 is also in phase opposition to the applied voltage V1 at primary. if the secondary is open-circuited, terminal voltage V2 at the secondary is equal in magnitude and in phase with the induced emf at the secondary.

 EMF Equation of Transformer